tom-odonovan/Pocket-Chef/README.md

 - Create a new table for saved recipes ✅
 - Allow logged in users to add favourite recipes to database ✅
 - Display favourite recipes in favourites page ✅
-- Allow users to delete saved recipes
+- Allow users to delete saved recipes ✅

 ### Allow users to schedule meals

 - Create a new table for each user containing meal schedule
-- Display meal schedule in a calendar fromat
+- Display meal schedule in a calendar format
 - Allow users to edit schedule:
     - Users should be able to swap scheduled meals for alternate recipes if they desire